rage/programming-24/data/part-11/4-more-recursion-examples.md

 Please write a function named `greatest_node(root: Node)` which takes the root node of a binary tree as its argument.

-The function should return the node with the greatest value within the tree.
+The function should return the value of the node with the greatest value within the tree.
 The tree should be traversed recursively.

 Hint: the function `sum_of_nodes` in the example above may come in handy.